Walter Scott killing: Son misses dad ‘so much I can’t sleep at night’

 The witness told the court he could hear Slager tell Scott, “Let go of the Taser before I shoot you.”
 Earlier, Fredericks testified that he heard Scott say, “This is abuse” and “F*** the police.”

-Under cross-examination by federal prosecutor Jared Fishman, Fredericks said Scott was shot as he was running away from Slager.
+Under cross-examination by Fishman, Fredericks said Scott was shot as he was running away from Slager.

-“For each and every time he shot at him,” the witness said, “he was running away.”

 He said the former officer later picked up and then dropped the Taser next to Scott’s body.